Homecoming of Ram – A comprehensive guide to Ayodhya Ram Mandir

 The Supreme Court’s historic verdict on November 9, 2019, played a pivotal role in paving the way for this new religious structure.
 While the disputed 2.77-acre land was awarded to the Ram Janmabhoomi Trust, the apex court directed the government to provide an alternative 5-acre land to facilitate the construction of a new mosque.
 This equitable decision aimed to ensure harmony and respect for both religious communities.

 Preparations for the construction of the Masjid Muhammad Bin Abdullah are advancing swiftly.
+The construction of began on 26 January 2021.
 The foundation stone laying ceremony is eagerly anticipated, marking the beginning of a new chapter for Ayodhya’s diverse spiritual landscape.
 In a symbolic gesture of unity and goodwill, the first brick for the mosque was ceremoniously presented at an event in Mumbai.
 It signified a broader hope for peaceful coexistence and mutual respect in Ayodhya and the nation at large.

 Overseeing trusts – Guardians of construction